royalcholdingsofficial/Vantheon-X-Challenge/README.md

 Developed by **Royal C Holdings**, Vantheon X is optimized for hardware-aware performance.
 It brings the strongest encryption on Earth to any machine—regardless of specs.

 ### 📥 SUBMISSIONS
 If you break the vault, reveal the signature.
-Open an Issue with your proof.
+Open an Issue with your proof. contact us royalcholdings.official@gmail.com

-"The Big Giants might have the servers, but we have the math." — **Royal C.** 🇱🇰
+"The Big Giants might have the servers, but we have the math."  **Royal C.** 🇱🇰